wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-migrate-onpremises-database.md

 - Convert on-premises physical machine to Hyper-V VHD, upload to Azure Blob storage, and then deploy as new VM using uploaded VHD
 - Ship hard drive using Windows Import/Export Service

-> [AZURE.NOTE] If you have an AlwaysOn deployment on-premises, you can also consider using the [Add Azure Replica <!-- deleted by customization Wizard](/documentation/articles/virtual-machines-sql-server-extend-on-premises-alwayson-availability-groups) --><!-- keep by customization: begin --> Wizard](https://msdn.microsoft.com/zh-cn/library/dn463980.aspx) <!-- keep by customization: end --> to create a replica in Azure and then failover as a method of migrating.
+> [AZURE.NOTE] If you have an AlwaysOn deployment on-premises, you can also consider using the [Add Azure Replica Wizard](/documentation/articles/virtual-machines-sql-server-extend-on-premises-alwayson-availability-groups) to create a replica in Azure and then failover as a method of migrating.

 ## Choosing your migration method